Frequently Asked Questions

 If you do not see your question answered below, send your question to firstname.lastname@example.org.

-New for 2017: If you plan to pick up a race packet for someone else, you must have a photocopy of their ID.
+Yes.
+If you plan to pick up a race packet for someone else, which is allowed, you must have a copy of that person’s QR code (paper copy or on your phone).

-We do allow walkers in all of the events except the full marathon.
+We allow walkers in all events but the Mile and the Marathon.

 Headphones, earbuds, and so on are discouraged, for your safety and others around you.
 Runners should be alert to their surroundings and able to hear course volunteers and other runners.